joelbreit/insta-lose/docs/Plan.md

 ### Host

-- [ ] A host machine hosts a shared view for all players to see.
+- [x] A host machine hosts a shared view for all players to see.
 The host machine is the one that is hosting the game.
-No players use this machine during the game.
+No players use this machine during the game
-- [ ] The host machine starts a game
+- [x] The host machine creates a game but does not start or participate in the game

 ### Serverless